ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed issues with icon selector filter when changing category
+* (foxriver76) fixed problem, that only first widget is pasted
+* (bluefox) added JSON binding operator

 ### 2.3.6 (2023-11-06)
 * (foxriver76) fixed issues with binding editor on style attributes